enumatech/sprites/examples/paywall/README.md

 channel state there.

-The publisher doesn't know about this channel yet, because it's on-chain only at this moment, so their off-chain channel state in `paywall-db.json` is still empty.
+The publisher doesn't know about this channel yet, because it's on-chain only at this moment, so their off-chain channel state in is still empty.

+The off-chain channel state is stored in a plain JSON file under an `off-chain-reg/<on-chain registry contract address>.json`, so a new file is created when a new registry contract is deployed to the dev chain.
+For the sake of convenience, the currently used off-chain registry file is always accessible via the `off-chain-reg/latest.json` symlink, after starting the `publisher` process.

 After opening a channel, the _Buy_ buttons become enabled, so we can buy them using an off-chain payment.